Our growing army of volunteers are contributing in all sorts of ways.

 From cheering on marathon runners to volunteering in one of our offices – whether it’s minutes or months, hours or days the time you give really does matter.

 Here are just some of the ways you can help.
-If you’re interested in volunteering please contact us.
+If you’re interested in volunteering please check out or work with us page to see if we have any vacancies.

 Spread the word about SAMH in your community, encouraging support and enabling your community to contribute.
 Other Champions do this by telling our story at community events, placing collection cans in local shops or promoting campaigns.
 We will support you to get ready and feel confident to take on the role.